krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Each read can transfer up to 4KB.
 Each Read Capacity Unit provisioned in a DynamoDB table translates to one strongly consistent read per second or two eventually consistent reads per second

+#### An organization has several RDS databases, DynamoDB tables, and EFS file shares.
+The data needs to be backed up automatically, and a copy must be maintained in the disaster recovery region.
+Which solution would you use?

+Use AWS Backup to set up backup policies, automate the process, and maintain a copy in the DR site

+We can centrally manage the backup policies and automate the process using the AWS Backup service.
+In addition, AWS Backup can also maintain a copy of the backup in a disaster recovery region.

+AWS Backup is a fully-managed service that makes it easy to centralize and automate data protection across AWS services, in the cloud, and on premises.
+Using this service, you can configure backup policies and monitor activity for your AWS resources in one place.

+#### You have configured an Aurora database with five read replicas.
+What is the recommended mechanism for clients to connect to read replicas?

+Use Aurora database reader endpoint.

+If there is more than one Aurora Replica, the reader endpoint directs each connection request to one of the Aurora Replicas.

+#### Your RDS instance was upgraded to most current major and minor database version.
+Legal requirement calls for a 10 year retention of your database backups and some of the backup were created on database versions that are no longer supported by RDS.
+What will happen when you restore an unsupported database version?

+Older version when restored from snapshot will be automatically upgraded to currently supported database engine version

+#### In a multi-AZ RDS Deployment, automatic failover will not happen under this condition

+Primary Instance Deadlock and Query Timeouts

+#### Your DynamoDB application stores and retrieves Items that are 8KB in size.
+The application reads 10 items per second in eventually consistent mode The application also writes 10 items per second.
+How much capacity would you need to provision?

+10 Read Capacity Units and 80 Write capacity units

+- A read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+Item size is rounded to the next 4KB boundary.
+- A write capacity unit represents one write per second, for an item up to 1 KB in size.
+Item size is rounded to the next 1KB boundary.

+####  A DynamoDB table is provisioned with 20 Read Units and 20 Write Units.
+If items are 4KB in size, what is the net throughput that can be achieved?

+A read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+Item size is rounded to the next 4KB boundary.
+For example: if item size is 4.5KB, DynamoDB would round it to 8KB for Read Capacity Unit calculation.
+A write capacity unit represents one write per second, for an item up to 1 KB in size.
+Item size is rounded to the next 1KB boundary.
+For example: if item size is 4.5KB, DynamoDB would round it to 5KB for Write Capacity Unit calculation